alesanchezr/wpas-wordpress-dash/README.md

 Are you a WordPress developer?
 Then you are probably struggling with the same stuff that I use too truggle every day.

-1. MVC Pattern implementation (Model-View-Controller) in WordPress.
+1. MVC Pattern implementation (Model-View-Controller) in WordPress..
 2. Create API's with WordPress very fast.

 ## Installation